ImmerIris: A Large-Scale Dataset and Benchmark for Off-Axis and Unconstrained Iris Recognition in Immersive Applications: Introduction

+Data scarcity has long been a barrier to iris recognition research~\cite{omelina2021survey,chun2004iris,casia-iris-v4}, where most existing datasets are either proprietary or small in scale.
+In immersive iris recognition, this scarcity is further exacerbated, as the off-axis and unconstrained acquisition introduces three unique challenges compared to the controlled setup, namely: \textit{Perspective distortion}, where tilted camera-eye geometries make the iris appear elliptical and unevenly stretched in local textures; \textit{Intra-subject variation}, where irises from the same eye may vary noticeably, arising from environmental and user behavioral changes, \eg, variations in illumination and gaze direction; \textit{Quality degradation}, where non-cooperative user interaction can yield low-quality samples, \eg, occluded irises when the eyes are partially closed.
+To date, datasets capturing all three challenges remain very limited.

-To addresses data scarcity, this paper presents ImmerIris, a large-scale immersive iris dataset collected in open scenes using VR headsets.
-It consists of 564 subjects and 499,791 ocular images.
-To our knowledge, it is the largest public dataset to date and among the first to target off-axis acquisition.
-Based on it, we establish a comprehensive set of test protocols to assess recognition performance under varying acquisition constraints and challenging factors, and provide a benchmark for state-of-the-art (SOTA) methods.
-We believe this dataset and benchmark will largely promote research on immersive iris recognition.
+This paper fills the gap by presenting \textit{ImmerIris}, a large-scale public iris dataset acquired off-axis and unconstrained via VR headsets.
+It consists of 499,791 ocular images from 546 subjects, and is, to our knowledge, the largest public iris dataset and among the first dedicated to immersive applications.
+This paper also organizes ImmerIris into a comprehensive set of evaluation protocols to benchmark recognition systems under varying operation modes and challenging conditions.
+The dataset and benchmark are expected to advance research viability on immersive iris recognition.

-The past decade has also witnessed significant advances in recognition methodologies.
-Most SOTAs build on Daugman's seminal work~\cite{daugman2009iris}, where a normalization stage first aligns and unwraps ocular images into a rectangular strip of normalized texture.
-Features are then extracted, either by hand-crafted filters or deep neural networks (DNN), to generate identity-discriminative templates.
-These methods have achieved remarkable success in controlled setups.

-When it comes to immersive iris recognition, however, SOTAs perform poorly on open-scene, off-axis data.
-To illustrate, we evaluate models trained on their respective datasets over a classical iris recognition benchmark~\cite{casia-iris-v4} and 4 increasingly difficult test protocols of our ImmerIris. \Cref{fig:intro-comp} shows a sharp increase in false rejection rates (FRR), which reveals a substantial performance drop.
-We primarily attribute the gap of SOTAs to their reliance on fallible preprocessing, \ie, normalization.
-While normalization unifies ocular images into comparable iris textures and was valuable in the early years when feature extraction techniques were primitive, it requires precise segmentation and parameterization of the iris region, which become highly unreliable under distortion and degradation.
-In other words, we think that normalization is non-intuitive for end-to-end recognition and may no longer represent the optimal paradigm.